Wake Forest vs. Army NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Wake Forest has combined with its opponents to put up more than 52.5 points in four of six games this season.
+- Wake Forest and its opponents have gone over the current 52.5-point total in four of six games (66.7%) this season.

-- Army's games have gone over 52.5 points in three of six chances this season.

-- Saturday's total is 17.2 points lower than the two team's combined 69.7 points per game average.
+- The combined points per game average of the two teams, 69.7, is 17.2 points greater than Saturday's over/under.

-- The 42 combined points per game that these two squads have allowed this season are 10.5 fewer than the 52.5 over/under in this contest.
+- These two squads combine to surrender 42 points per game, 10.5 fewer than this contest's over/under.

-- Demon Deacons games this season feature an average total of 63.0 points, a number 10.5 points higher than Saturday's over/under.
+- The average total in Demon Deacons games this season is 63, 10.5 points above Saturday's over/under of 52.5.

-- The 47.5 PPG average total in Black Knights games this season is 5.0 points fewer than this game's over/under.
+- The 47.5 PPG average total in Black Knights games this season is five points fewer than this game's over/under.

 Wake Forest Stats and Trends